splunk-soar-connectors/dataminrpulse/manual_readme_content.md

 - ### On Poll

   This polling is to ingest the dynamic alerts of a particular watchlist that is configured on this asset.
-The user can provide the watchlist names to ingest the alerts from, or provide the query and set the pagesize for polling.
+The user can provide the watchlist names to ingest the alerts from, and set the pagesize for polling.
 The user can also filter the results of the alert response, based on alert type.

   - **Manual Polling (POLL NOW)**